Series LLC: Are the cells persons with capacity to form contracts? Are the cells corporate-veiled and bankruptcy-remote from each other?

 Until recently, Delaware did not clearly state that each series could sue, enter into contracts, etc. on its own, without the entire company being named in the lawsuit.
 Delaware clarified its legislation that a series can now enter into contracts, hold title to assets, grant liens and security interests and sue or be sued.
 In several other respects, series are not treated by Delaware as separate entities.
 For example, series are not separately registered and they cannot merge or consolidate with other entities, convert into other entity types or domesticate to another jurisdiction.
-The Delaware Division of Corporations will not provide a separate certificate of good standing for each series, but it will provide a certificate of good standing saying that the entire company is a series LLC (and not just a traditional LLC).
+In the early years of Delaware Series LLC, the Secretary of State would only provide a certificate of good standing of the top-level LLC, with an indication that it is a series LLC (as opposed to a traditional LLC).
+More recently, if the series are separately registered, Delaware will provide a separate Certificate of Good Standing for a series.

 In 2015, Texas amended Section 1.201(b)(27) of the Texas Business & Commerce Code to clarify that a series of a Texas series LLC falls within the definition of a legal "person."
 This clarification is important because the definition of "person" is also incorporated in the Texas Uniform Commerce Code's definition of "debtor."
 This incorporation means that if an individual series of a Texas series LLC owns assets secured by a debt, then the individual series can be named on the UCC-1 financing statement that is required to perfect a lender's security interest.
 Before this update to the Business & Commerce Code, lenders often listed the series LLC instead of the individual series on UCC-1 financing statements, which exposed the series LLC to the debts of the individual series.

+Wyoming's LLC statute specifically states that "[a] series ... shall have the power and capacity to, in its own name, contract, hold title to assets including real, personal and intangible property, grant liens and security interests and sue and be sued."
+Wyo.
+Stat.
+17-21-211(e).
+In every respect, the Wyoming statutes treat an LLC series as a separate person from any other series and from the master entity.
+See generally id. at 17-21-211.

 Other states that have enacted series legislation do not treat series as separate entities and do not allow series to enter into contracts or sue or be sued.